Getting started¶

 constr5

-Note that we have to set a boolean, if None is also a valid selection, e.g. if we want to have 2 or 3 or none of the ingredients in our recipe.
+Note that we have to set a boolean, if none is also a valid selection, e.g. if we want to have 0, 1, or 2 of the ingredients in our recipe.

 Similar to the features, constraints can be grouped in a container which acts as the union constraints.